michaelzhang917/CarND-Capstone/README.md

 ### Traffic Light Detection Package

-1. Location: (path_to_project_repo)/ros/src/tl_detector/
+This package is implenmented in (path_to_project_repo)/ros/src/tl_detector/ .

-2. Description: This package contains the traffic light detection node: tl_detector.py.
+The package contains the traffic light detection node: tl_detector.py.
 This node takes in data from the /image_color, /current_pose, and /base_waypoints topics and publishes the locations to stop for red traffic lights to the /traffic_waypoint topic.

 The /current_pose topic provides the vehicle's current position, and /base_waypoints provides a complete list of waypoints the car will be following.

-You will build both a traffic light detection node and a traffic light classification node.
-Traffic light detection should take place within tl_detector.py, whereas traffic light classification should take place within ../tl_detector/light_classification_model/tl_classfier.py.
+We build both a traffic light detection node and a traffic light classification node.
+Traffic light detection is implenmented in tl_detector.py, while traffic light classification is built in ../tl_detector/light_classification_model/tl_classfier.py.
+A tensorflow based classification model is trained for the light classification and stored in ../tl_detector/light_classification/model_data/ .

 ![traffic_light][image2]